Pyne throws for 2 TDs as Notre Dame beats Cal 24-17 | Times Leader

 Click here to subscribe today or Login.

-SOUTH BEND, Ind.
-(AP) — Notre Dame coach Marcus Freeman finally got his first victory.
-It wasn’t easy.

-Drew Pyne passed for two touchdowns and 150 yards in his first career start and Notre Dame overcame numerous mistakes to hold on to beat California 24-17 Saturday.
+SOUTH BEND, Ind. — Drew Pyne passed for two touchdowns and 150 yards in his first career start and Notre Dame overcame numerous mistakes to beat California 24-17 Saturday to give Irish coach Marcus Freeman his first victory.

-Freeman was asked what was going through his mind when two potentially game-clinching turnovers were overturned, one on a targeting penalty and another when Cal quarterback Jack Plummer was ruled down before he fumbled.

-“It was a conversation between me and God, and a conversation between me and myself to focus on what matters,” Freeman said.

-The way the Irish have played this season has a lot of Irish fans praying and talking to themselves.

 The Irish (1-2) outscored Cal (2-1) 10-0 in the fourth quarter to avoid becoming just the third Notre Dame squad to start a season 0-3.
-The Irish, who started the season ranked No. 5, had blown leads three times, made sure there was no second-half letdown this time.
+The Irish (1-2), who started the season ranked No. 5, had blown leads three times, made sure there was no second-half letdown this time.

 “Found a way to finish,” Freeman said.
 “I’m proud of those guys.
 You know what, it is hard to win football games.
 It’s hard.
 You’ve seen it in the first three games.
 It’s hard.”